tobiasjcat/WildBeyond/health.md

 - A large green emerald of a Dretch in a cloth bag.
 Worth about 500gp.
 - A whistle of Summon Woodland Beings (three pixies only, one hour, doesn't need concentrating)
 - 5 gems worth 100gp
-- animatronic arms and legs
+- [x] animatronic arms and legs. given to Will's gang
 - Star's favorite toy ball from her mother, Dirlagraun.
 - All-purpose tool +1
 - Loot from the Never Landing: four backpacks, four bedrolls, blankets, a 10-foot chain, a climber’s kit, a crowbar, two healer’s kits (Pytchley, Alexandra), a hooded lantern, 6 pitons, 50 feet of silk rope, two two-person tents, a spyglass, and two waterskins.